reuk/wayverb/docs_source/microphone.md

 contribution according to the receiver polar pattern.
 These models already operate in multiple frequency bands, so to model frequency-dependent responses, the receiver can simply use a different directional response per band.
-A novel "offsetting" method has been put as an extension to the image-source model, which can reconstruct ITD information.
+A novel "offsetting" method has been put forward as an extension to the image-source model, which can reconstruct ITD information.

 The waveguide does not model directional information natively.
 Instead, the pressure gradient at the output must be approximated using the pressures at